hylang/hy/docs/tutorial.rst

    comfort of Python!
  - For everyone: a pleasant language that has a lot of neat ideas!

-Now this tutorial assumes you're running Hy on Python 3.
-So know things are a bit different if you're still using Python 2.

 Basic intro to Lisp for Pythonistas
 ===================================